DreasL02/NeuralNetworkAccelerator/README.md

 - `NextInputs`: Load the next inputs into the input buffer.
 - `NextTransmitting`: Start transmitting.
 - `NextCalculating`: Start calculating.
-- `ǸextAddress`: Increment the address counter by one.
+- `NextAddress`: Increment the address counter by one.

 #### Communication FSM